otodreas/otodreas.github.io/README.md

 # otodreas.github.io

-My name is Oliver Todreas and I am a master's student studying bioinformatics at Lund University.
+This is my github website I created in the course BINP17 as a part of my master's program in bioinformatics at Lund University.